Do you need back and neck pain relief?

 - Spinal stenosis

-A doctor usually will attempt to manage the symptoms associated with these conditions by developing a program of conservative, or non-surgical, treatment that can include physical therapy, rest, prescription pain medication, or cortisone injections.
-If back and neck pain relief is not achieved after weeks or months of conservative treatment, a doctor might suggest surgery as an option.
+A physician usually will attempt to manage the symptoms associated with these conditions by developing a program of conservative, or non-surgical, treatment that can include physical therapy, rest, prescription pain medication or cortisone injections.
+If back and neck pain relief is not achieved after weeks or months of conservative treatment, a physician might suggest surgery as an option.